markrandyreid/cs/home.md

-<h1>Mathematics</b></h1>
+<h1>Computer Science</b></h1>
-<p>Contains hand written notes and academic work  for <strong>grading and "show your work purposes"</strong>only!</p>
+<p>Contains code, lecture notes, projects and academic work for <strong>grading and "show your work purposes"</strong>only!</p>
 <br>
-<h2>Calculus 1</h2>
+<h2>Introduction to Programming with Python and R</h2>
-<p>Calculus 1 introduces the fundamental concepts of differential and integral calculus, providing the mathematical tools needed to analyze change and motion.
-The course begins with a review of functions and limits, then moves into the definition and computation of derivatives, exploring their interpretation as rates of change and slopes of tangent lines.
-Students apply differentiation techniques to solve problems involving optimization, motion, and related rates.
-The latter part of the course introduces definite and indefinite integrals, the Fundamental Theorem of Calculus, and basic applications of integration such as computing area under a curve.</p>
+<p>CS1005C introduces students to programming concepts through Python and R, emphasizing their application in data analysis and informatics.
+The course structure includes both lectures and hands-on workshops, allowing students to engage with the material actively.
+Workshops are conducted using interactive platforms like Google Colab, enabling students to practice coding in a collaborative environment.
+Course focuses on Programming Fundamentals: Students will learn to write basic expressions and commands using Python and R syntax, including variables, control structures, and functions.
+Data Structures: The course covers essential data structures such as lists, dictionaries, and data frames, teaching students how to manipulate and analyze data effectively.
+Data Analysis Techniques: Students will gain experience in importing, cleaning, and visualizing data, as well as performing basic statistical analyses using both Python and R. Problem-Solving Skills: Through assignments and projects, students will develop the ability to approach and solve real-world problems using programming tools.</p>

 <details name="df_hw">
-  <summary><strong>Homework</strong></summary>
+  <summary><strong>Assignments</strong></summary>
    <ul style="padding-left: 30px;">
      <li><a href="https://github.com/markrandyreid/math/blob/main/homework/calc1.hw1.q2.pdf" target="_blank">Defining a Limit-HW1.Q2</a></li>
      <li><a href="https://github.com/markrandyreid/math/blob/main/homework/calc1.hw1.q10.pdf" target="_blank">Defining a Limit-HW1.Q10</a></li>